AdaCore/gnatstudio/docs/users_guide/debugging.rst

   information, i.e., lines that have been compiled with debug information and for which the compiler has generated some code.
-If you try to set a breakpoint on lines not so marked, GPS send the breakpoint command to the underlying debugger, which usually (e.g in the case of `gdb`) results in setting a breakpoint at the closest location to the file and line you specified.
+If you try to set a breakpoint on lines not so marked, GPS send the breakpoint command to the underlying debugger, which usually (e.g in the case of :program:`gdb`) results in setting a breakpoint at the closest location to the file and line you specified.

 *Current line executed*